This report is provided in accordance with section 608(d)(1) of the Millennium Challenge Act of 2003, as amended (the Act) (22 U.S.C. 7707(d)(1)).

 The Board sees the selection decision as an annual opportunity to determine where MCC funds can be most effectively used to support poverty reduction through economic growth in relatively well-governed, poor countries.
 The Board carefully considers the appropriate nature of each country partnership—on a case-by-case basis—based on factors related to poverty reduction through economic growth, the sustainability of MCC’s investments, and the country’s ability to attract and leverage public and private resources in support of development.

-This was the twelfth year the Board considered the eligibility of countries for subsequent compacts, as permitted under section 609(l) of the Act.
+This was the thirteenth year the Board considered the eligibility of countries for subsequent compacts, as permitted under section 609(l) of the Act.
 MCC’s engagement with partner countries is not open-ended, and the Board is deliberate when selecting countries for follow-on partnerships, particularly regarding the higher bar applicable to subsequent compact countries.
-In making these selection decisions, the Board considered—in addition to the criteria outlined above—the country’s performance implementing its first compact, including the nature of the country’s partnership with MCC, the degree to which the country has demonstrated a commitment and capacity to achieve program results, and the degree to which the country has implemented the compact in accordance with MCC’s core policies and standards.
+In making these selection decisions, the Board considered—in addition to the criteria outlined above—the country’s performance implementing its prior compact, including the nature of the country’s partnership with MCC, the degree to which the country has demonstrated a commitment and capacity to achieve program results, and the degree to which the country implemented the compact in accordance with MCC’s core policies and standards.
 To the greatest extent possible, these factors were assessed using pre-existing monitoring and evaluation targets and regular quarterly reporting.
 This information was supplemented with direct surveys and consultation with MCC staff responsible for compact implementation, monitoring, and evaluation.
-MCC published a Guide to Supplemental Information 2 and a related webpage 3 regarding how MCC assesses performance on the Access to Credit, Business Start-Up, and Land Rights and Access indicators on the scorecard, in order to increase transparency about the type of supplemental information the Board uses to assess a country’s policy performance.
+MCC published a Guide to Supplemental Information 2 and related webpages 3 regarding how MCC assesses performance on the Access to Credit, Land Rights and Access, and Business Start-Up indicators on the scorecard, in order to increase transparency about the type of supplemental information the Board uses to assess a country’s policy performance.
 The Board also considered a country’s commitment to further sector reform, as well as evidence of improved scorecard policy performance.

 Countries newly selected for compact assistance

-Using the criteria described above, one candidate country under section 606(a) of the Act (22 U.S.C.
-7705(a) was newly selected for assistance under section 607 of the Act (22 U.S.C.
-7706): Sierra Leone.
+Using the criteria described above, two candidate countries under section 606(a) of the Act (22 U.S.C.
+7705(a) were newly selected for assistance under section 607 of the Act (22 U.S.C.
+7706): Belize and Zambia.
 In accordance with section 609(k) of the Act, no candidate countries were newly selected to explore development of a concurrent compact program under section 607 of the Act (22 U.S.C.
 7706).

 Countries selected to continue compact development

-Eight of the countries selected for compact assistance for FY 2021 were previously selected for FY 2020.
-Malawi, Mozambique, Timor-Leste, and Tunisia were selected to continue developing bilateral compacts.
+Ten of the countries selected for compact assistance for FY 2022 were previously selected for FY 2021.
+Indonesia, Lesotho, Malawi, Mozambique, Sierra Leone, and Timor-Leste were selected to continue developing “domestic” compacts.
 Benin, Burkina Faso, Côte d’Ivoire, and Niger were selected to continue developing concurrent compacts for the purpose of regional integration.
-Selection of these countries for FY 2021 was based on their continued or improved policy performance since their prior selection.
+Selection of these countries for FY 2022 was based on an assessment of their policy performance since their prior selection.

 Countries selected to receive threshold program assistance